CharlotteJana/momcalc/README.md

 The density function can have very different shapes:
 ![](man/figures/README-unnamed-chunk-5-1.png)<!-- -->

-# Test if a distribution is unimodal
+# Testing if a distribution is unimodal

-Function `is.unimoal` checks if an (unknown) distribution with compact support can be unimodal.
+The function `is.unimoal` checks if an (unknown) distribution with compact support can be unimodal.
 It uses several inequalities that were introduced in

   - Teuscher, F., & Guiard, V. (1995).
 [Sharp inequalities between